code-mentoring/game-nation/README.md

     ```
     You should see something like:
     ```
-    (96370) wsgi starting up on http://0.0.0.0:5000
+    SERVER: (96370) wsgi starting up on http://0.0.0.0:5000
     ```
 8. Test your python client (Leave the server running, then from another terminal, same project dir):
     ```
     source bin/activate
+    python3 test-client.py
     ```
+    You should see something like:
     ```
-    python3 test-client.py
+    CLIENT: connection established
+    SERVER: (96370) accepted ('127.0.0.1', 60006)
     ```
-    You should see something like:
-    connection established (on client-side)
-    (96370) accepted ('127.0.0.1', 60006) (on server side)
 9. If all looks okay you can kill the client and server
     ctrl-C (on CLI usually)

 ### Install npm express and socket.io (still in project dir)
-9. Install socket io
+9. Install socket io and express
     ```
     npm install socket.io
-    ```
-10. Install express
-    ```
     npm install express
     ```
 11. Test server
     ```
     node test-server.js
     ```
-    From your browser, enter "localhost:5000" in url.
-You should see "hello world"
+    From your browser, enter "localhost:5000" in address bar.
+    ```
+    BROWSER: "hello world"
-    Your server should say "a user connected"
+    SERVER: "a user connected"
+    ```
-12. Test python client with js server (from same location in another terminal)
+12. Test python client with js server (from same location in another terminal,
-    (Again from your project directory with activated virtual environment)
+Again from your project directory with activated virtual environment)
     ```
     python3 test-client.py
     ```